Founder and CEO

 On a daily basis, Alissa works with our planners to process the many forms involved in making and tracking investments accurately and on time.
 She’s also our go-to person for a wide variety of research projects.
 When clients have questions, Alissa either knows the answer, or knows where to find it.

 Alissa has an undergraduate degree in International Relations and Russian Language and Literature from Tufts University, and a master’s degree in Russian Area Studies from Georgetown University.
-When not at work, you will find Alissa gardening, cooking (yes, she picked up a recipe or two in Siberia) or chasing, with her husband’s help, their three future beauty queens.
+When not at work, you will find Alissa gardening, cooking (yes, she picked up a recipe or two in Siberia) or chasing (with her husband’s help) three energetic and curious daughters.